artis3n/ansible-role-tailscale/README.md

 Each Docker container creates a new authorized machine in that test account.
 The machines are authorized with [ephemeral auth keys][] and are automatically cleaned up within 48 hours.

-If you are interested in contributing to this repository, you must create a [Tailscale account][] and generate a [Node Authorization auth key][auth key].
+If you are interested in contributing to this repository, you must create a [Tailscale account][] and generate a [Node Authorization ephemeral auth key][auth key].

 Then, choose a password to encrypt with.